 Ethical Considerations

 The study was assessed and approved by the medical laboratory science department and the school of allied health sciences.
-The Kampala International University (KIU-REC) Ethics Committee granted ethical clearance (REC number 723-2024) The Institute of Mbeya Medical research and ethics committee in Tanzania (MMREC) grant the final acceptance letter for the study, with registration number, SZEC-2439/R.A/24/15.
+The Kampala International University (KIU-REC) Ethics Committee granted ethical clearance (REC number 723-2024).
+The Institute of Mbeya Medical research and ethics committee in Tanzania (MMREC) granted the final acceptance letter for the study, with registration number, SZEC-2439/R.A/24/15.

 RESULTS